Hitchcock Woods – Aiken, South Carolina

 Hitchcock Woods is approximately 2,100 acres of undeveloped woodlands that are protected by the Hitchcock Foundation for recreational use and enjoyment.
 These pristine woods are an oasis of natural beauty within the urban area of Aiken.
 Thomas Hitchcock and William Whitney were the original owners of this land and many of its surrounding acres.

 Hitchcock and his daughter donated this portion of their land and created the Hitchcock Foundation in 1939 so that all residents of Aiken could enjoy the woods.
-Overtime, more acres were purchased by and/or donated to the foundation which brought the total acreage to almost 2,000.
+Overtime, the foundation acquired more land through purchases and donations, which brought the total acreage to almost 2,000.

 There are many points of interest within Hitchcock Woods.
 The one pictured here is the Memorial Gate, which was dedicated in memory of Thomas Hitchcock’s son Francis in 1929.
 Along with many trails, other landmarks to see within the woods are an unusual river of sand that is the source of much folklore, old Hitchcock family cottages, and Bebbington Springs which is covered with a wide variety of beautiful flora.